someonesdad1/plib/README.md

 industry, such behavior would have gotten one put on the 'atomiser', if you've read "Broken Angels") and push it to github.
 I also rarely make branches.
 I'll occasionally mark a notable event with a tag.

+I use pycodestyle (a python PEP8 style checker) to check my code's style, but dislike the verbose output, so I pipe it to pgm/pycodestyle_filter.py, which 1) condenses the output, 2) color codes the error/warning number and description, and 3) only outputs the more important stuff unless the -a option is used.
+While I don't follow all the recommendations, I try to correct the egregious problems.

 ## Status